kumaraditya303/kumaraditya303/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on python
+- 🔭 I’m currently working on cpython
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning x86-64 assembly
 - 👯 I’m looking to collaborate on python
 - 💬 Ask me about python
 - 😄 Pronouns: he/him